• Skip to primary navigation

 Experiment and switch it up

 I would argue that style is more about what you choose to photography than how you choose to shoot it.
 Your photographs don’t have to all specifically look the same to have a cohesive style.
-What will ultimately bring your work together is the vision that you develop and the ideas that you choose to portray.
+What will ultimately bring your style together is the vision that you develop and the ideas that you choose to portray.

 Because of this, I think it’s very important to experiment.
 Try different cameras and different lenses.
 Try color and black and white.
 Shoot in different areas.
 Capture different types of people.
-The more you try, the more tricks and looks you will be able to bring into your work which will help you develop over time.
+The more you try, the more tricks and looks you will be able to bring into your own photography which will help you develop over time.

 Maybe one of your ideas will be best done with a small camera 35mm prime lens.
 It might include lots of chaotic moments on street corners and you choose to convert the images to black and white.